 The chart below shows how average Ford F-150 car insurance rates vary based on the age of the driver and the policy deductibles.
 With all other factors staying constant, car insurance rates drop as driver age increases up to about age 65, at which point rates begin to increase.
 A policy with high deductibles will cost less than a comparable policy with a lower deductible option.

 The average insurance cost we use for our analysis is a 40-year-old driver with $500 deductibles, which clocks in at $1,794 per year.
-Drivers see significant savings as they age from 20 to 30, about $1,350 difference in those ten years.
+Drivers see significant savings as they age from 20 to 30, with about a $1,350 difference in those ten years.

 After the age of 30, rates will continue to fall at a slower pace unless an insurability factor changes.
 For example, a DUI or even a couple of speeding tickets would cause rates to increase, quite significantly in the case of a DWI/DUI.